IIC University of Technology: Graduate school

 As a result of the MBA program, consultants with a hands-on approach are produced.

 The university offers conventional and industrial PhD programs.
 Industrial PhD is a qualification to train professionals to solve industry-oriented problems.
 Conventional PhD focuses on 80% academic needs and 20% industrial needs whereas Industrial PhD is 20% academic needs and 80% industrial needs.
+IIC thrives to a higher grade of internationalisation.
+Students from abroad apply for graduate school such as from Germany, India, USA, Sri Lanka, Switzerland or Austria.